JamiLu/RME/README.md

   - resolve(template) **Resolves a given JSON format template and returns a created Elem instance element tree.**
   - isTemplate(object) **Method checks if the given object is an unresolved JSON template and returns true if it is an unresolved JSON template, otherwise false.**
   - isTag(tag) **Function checks if the given tag is the HTML5 tag and returns true if is otherwise false is returned.**
+  - updateElemProps(elem, props) **Method will apply the properties given to the element.
+Old properties are overridden.**
+  - isFragment(child) **Method takes a parameter and checks if the parameter is type fragment.
+If the parameter is type fragment the method will return true otherwise false is returned.**
+  - resolveToParent(template, parent) **Method takes a template and a parent element as parameter and it resolves the given template into the given parent.**
 * Tree
   - get(cssSelector) **Returns an Array of Elem objects or one Elem object**
   - getFirst(cssSelector) **Returns one Elem object**